ductung2101/WebDB/Discussion.md

 Work to be done:

   Figure out:
-    0.

-    1. Data --> Model
+    1. Data
-        How to get data put into DB
+        How to get data put into DB --> all data in Django is created and managed in Model How to create function to update DB (automatically): DB is on GitHub, use python to download CSV file and update.

-    2. HTML -->
+    2. HTML
+        Frontend: Create a view (use Tutorial + Templates from Django?)
+                  Develop a good view.
+        Backend:
-        How to do visualization:
+                  Use data in DB to display in view How to do visualization

-    3.